ckarageorgkaneen/mouse2afc/User-Guide.md

 2. Follow the intructions
      - `utils` is the folder where you downloaded the `.yml` file.
+     - This step will take a couple minutes.
+The line in terminal `Collect package metadata (repodata.json)` should be loading
-3. In terminal type `conda activate pybpod-environment` (or just `activate pybpod-environment` depending on your system) **DOUBLE CHECK**
+3. In terminal type `conda activate pybpod-environment` (Once step 2 finishes, the terminal should print this out and you can copy and paste it)
 4. Do a `pip install --upgrade pip`

 ### 2. Cloning the Repository
-1. Go to [this](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/install.html) Github repository
+1. Go to [this](https://github.com/ckarageorgkaneen/pybpod) Github repository
 2. Click the green button labeled ` < > Code ` as seen in the image below
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/5b579fcd-c308-4be1-8368-07a6a7a5b7e9)